Carthage, Missouri: Arts and culture

-As noted above, Carthage was the site of the Battle of Carthage, the first official engagement of the American Civil War, on July 5, 1861.
+Carthage was the site of the Battle of Carthage, the first official engagement of the American Civil War, on July 5, 1861.
 Local groups stage reenactments of the battle, near the grounds of the State Historic Site which commemorates the event.

 Carthage is located on Historic U.S. Route 66.
 The original alignment around town is still marked, and several old businesses built to cater to travelers can still be seen.

 Since 1966, Carthage has held a festival each October called the Maple Leaf Festival.
 The week-long festival is named for the many maple trees that grow in the town, whose leaves change into bright colors such as red, orange, and yellow in the fall.

 Since 1978, Carthage has hosted the annual Marian Days celebration for Vietnamese American Catholics.
 The event, which typically draws 50,000 to 70,000 attendees, takes place on the 28 acre campus of the Congregation of the Mother Co-Redemptrix.

 Carthage is also the home of the Precious Moments Park and Chapel, a tourist attraction with paintings and oversized depictions of the popular porcelain figurines.

 Histories of Carthage include Ward L. Schrantz's Jasper County Missouri in the Civil War (Carthage, Missouri: The Carthage, Missouri Kiwanis Club, 1923), History of Jasper County, Missouri (Des Moines, Iowa: Mills & Company, 1883) and Images of America: Carthage, Missouri (Chicago, Illinois: Arcadia Publishing, 2000).

 Victorian era homes of Carthage are featured in It Wasn't A Dream, It Was A Flood, a 1974 autobiographical, 16mm short film about poet Frank Stanford.

 Composer James Scott, regarded as one of the three most important composers of classic ragtime, lived in Carthage from 1901 to 1906.
 Scott attended Lincoln High School and worked in the music store of Charles L. Dumars.
 Demand for the music of Scott, who began to compose while living in Carthage, convinced Dumars to publish Scott's "A Summer Breeze" in 1903.